 VoltWarn= 3.100 V: this is the first level of protection.
 At 3.100 V the buzzer/alarm will start beeping "low voltage".
-It is now time to start the engine and start charging to prevent that any loads get disconnected.
+It is now time to start charging to prevent that any loads get disconnected.
 Affects the Beep output port.

 VoltLow= 3.050 V: this is when the "not necessary" loads will be disconnected via the bi-stable relay.
+3.050 V means you will have a SoC between 4 and 8 % left dependent on load (see the diagram below).
 Affects the Load ON and Load OFF output ports.